colelawrence/decipad/apps/docs/docs/organising-your-data/dimensions.md

 Using dimensions has two main advantages:

-1. You will be able to add and remove characterics without breaking your notebook
+1. You will be able to add and remove characteristics without breaking your notebook
-2. In the future, you will be able to re-use dimensions across all of your notebooks
+2. In the future, you will be able to re-use dimensions across your notebooks

 ## Converting Units